makezurich/website/content/about.md

 Bring your laptop and your ideas on how to improve your city!

 Feel free to bring your own hardware (microcontroller, sensors, etc), designs, enclosures, or whatever to help you create a solution for a challenge.
-The hardware provided is mostly `3v3` in case you want to prepare something upfront.
+The development board provided is `The Things UNO`, which has an operating voltage of `5V`, in case you want to prepare something upfront.

 #### Where can I get in touch with other participants?